With so many beautiful things to do in Jeju, you should not miss it while you’re visiting South Korea!

 14. Catch the sunset at Seongsan Ilchulbong Peak

-Not only Seongsan Ilchulbong (성산일출봉) one of my favorite things to do in Jeju, it’s one of my favorite places in all of Korea.
-I’ve seen it at sunrise, sunset, and on a cloudy day, and it’s wowed me every time.
+Not only is Seongsan Ilchulbong (성산일출봉) one of my favorite things to do in Jeju, it’s one of my favorite places in all of Korea.
+I’ve seen it at sunrise, sunset, and midday.
+It’s honestly wowed me every time.
+I’m not alone – it’s on the UNESCO World Heritage list!

-If you walk to the left of the whole peak along this path against the cliff, you’ll eventually find yourself headed towards the Cloud Hotel.
+No, trust me.
+Instead of hiking up, walk to the left of the whole peak along this path that winds along the cliff edge, you’ll eventually find yourself headed towards the Cloud Hotel.
 That’s where you’re going to see the most golden, magical view of Seongsan Ilchulbong!

-Honorable mention goes to my beach view from my secret beach spot from above.
+Honorable mention goes to the view from my secret beach spot from above.

 15. Take a day trip to Udo Island

 An island of an island?
 Yup!
-Udo is an even tinier island off the northeast coast of Jeju Island!
-It’s such an incredible place, and I have an entire post dedicated to how to visit and things to do in Udo.
+Udo (우도) is an even tinier island off the northeast coast of Jeju Island!
+It’s such an incredible place, and I have an entire post dedicated to how to visit and things to do.
+Seriously, take a day to circle the whole island.
+Just know you may not be able to bring your rental car (they get weird about it sometimes), but there’s a shuttle and fun little cars to get around.

-The real beauty of Yongmeori (용머리해반) is getting a chance to walk on the beach.
-It’s definitely not a swimming beach like the ones I listed above, which is why it’s separate.
+The real beauty of Yongmeori (용머리해안) is getting a chance to walk by the beach along the sandstone stacks.
+My friend, Hallie, has a whole post on what to expect with photos so you can see what it looks like.
+It’s definitely not a swimming beach like the ones I listed above, which is why I have it separated.

 17. Find all the canola fields

 Well, I finally saw those beautiful fields for myself, and I was quite giddy.
-They’re just so yellow and pretty, you forget that you’re actually kind of cold in late March and you’ve very much packed too lightly.
+They’re just so yellow and pretty, you forget that you’re actually kind of cold in late March and packed all the wrong clothes.

 Canola Fields in Jeju: